Q: What is it?

 Demodulator and Comb Stereo Decoder! (for 0Hz IF IQ input, like KiwiSDRs):

-AM Sync Demod plus Comb Stereo Decoder, DNR and Equalizer (Enable "Comb Stereo Decoder" in settings)
+AM Sync Demod plus Comb Stereo Decoder, DNR and Equalizer OLD VERSION (Enable "Comb Stereo Decoder" in settings)

 Q: How can I run those plugins in real time?